pycom/pycom-documentation/content/pybytes/mlintegration/features.md

 The data collection shows the collected samples.
 Click on the sample to see the graph.

+* Is recommended to have the same number of samples per label.
+If you have collected 2 samplings for a waving movement, you should have the same number of sampling for the other movements (labels) as well.

 ![Data Acquisition](/gitbook/assets/pybytes/ml/data_acquisition_graph.png)

 ### Signal Processing

 Signal processing is used to extract features for the Neural Network module.

 There are many ways to extract features.
 The simplest way is using convolutional layers, but doing this there is no control of what features will be used and also the convolutional layers make the neural network bigger, so more data is needed for training.

 Signal processing provides an easy and intuitively way to extract features and also the features can be analyzed using different methods.